lorenzwidmer/NestLink-pipeline/README.md

 `sbatch run_NL-pipeline.slurm`

 ## Running the pipeline locally
-> [!NOTE]
-> Consensus sequence generation with medaka has to be run manually.
 1. Prepare the pipeline as described above.
 2. Run the pipeline:
 `bash run_NL-pipeline.sh`